Can't You Tell It's Me

 Can't You Tell It's Me is a Tyrone Davis album released in 1979.
-This was his fifth Columbia Records release and the second of 1979 with In the Mood with Tyrone Davis being released earlier in the year.
+It was his fifth Columbia Records release and the second of 1979, with In the Mood with Tyrone Davis being released earlier in the year.

 Singles

 Two singles were released from the album.
 "Be with You", which reached No. 37 on the Billboard Hot Soul Singles chart in 1979, and the title track, which peaked at No. 58 on the same chart in 1980.